Up to 7,000 held in Libyan prisons, U.N. says

 Libyan government forces pushed tanks deep into the city of Sirte on Friday to try to smash the last pocket of resistance by Gaddafi loyalists in his home town.

-Rishmawi said that Libya lacked a coherent, centralised judicial system protecting prisoner rights, although judges in Benghazi and Misrata were starting to look at the cases.
+Rishmawi said that Libya lacked a coherent, centralized judicial system protecting prisoner rights, although judges in Benghazi and Misrata were starting to look at the cases.

 "It's a key challenge.
 And it will be even more challenging when the two big cities, Sirte and Bani Walid, fall.
 This will be a real issue for them," she said.